CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Interval Definition", "Example Interval Definition", "Example"
    :widths:  30, 80, 80

     "``x``", "Single point, such that axis[i]==x In general x is a scalar.
-If the axis is a time axis, x may also be a cdtime relative time type, component time type, or string of the form ‘yyyy-mm-dd hh:mi:ss’ (where trailing fields of the string may be omitted.", "``180.0``
+If the axis is a time axis, x may also be a cdtime relative time type, component time type, or string of the form ‘yyyy-mm-dd hh:mi:ss’ (where trailing fields of the string may be omitted.", "``cdtime.reltime(48,'hours since 1980-1')``
-     ``cdtime.reltime(48,'hour s since 1980-1')``
      ``'1980-1-3'``"
     "``(x,y)``", "Indices i such that x ≤ axis[i] ≤ y", "``(-180,180)``"
     "``(x,y,'co')``", "``x ≤ axis[i] < y``.
 The third item is defined as in mapInterval.", "``(-90,90,'cc')``"
     "``(x,y,'co',cycle)``", "``x ≤ axis[i]< y``, with wraparound", "``( 180, 180, 'co', 360.0)``
     **Note:** It is not necesary to specify the cycle of a circular longitude axis, that is, for which ``axis.isCircular()`` is true."
     "``slice(i,j,k)``", "Slice object, equivalent to i:j:k in a slice operator.
 Refers to the indices i, i+k, i+2k, … up to but not including index j.
 If i is not specified or is None it defaults to 0.
 If j is not specified or is None it defaults to the length of the axis.
-The stride k defaults to 1. k may be negative.","``slice(1,10)``
+The stride k defaults to 1. k may be negative.", "
+     * ``slice(1,10)``
-     ``slice(,,-1)`` reverses the direction of the axis."
+     * ``slice(,,-1)`` reverses the direction of the axis."
     "``':'``", "All axis values of one dimension", "``Ellipsis``", "All values of all intermediate axes",